axelarnetwork/axelarate-community/Exercises/exercise_1_btc_transfer_cli.md

   Look for commandID and its value in the output: `"key": "commandID",
     "value": "d5e993e407ff399cf2770a1d42bc2baf5308f46632fcbe209318acb09776599f"`

+  You can search it using `docker logs -f axelar-core 2>&1 | grep -e command`.

 6. Send the previous command to Ethereum
   ```
   axelarcli q ethereum sendCommand {commandID} {address of account that should send this tx}